-JCS Manzanita hosts professional development days throughout the school year, approximately every eight weeks.
-Teachers also have a Professional Development during October for Summit (middle school), and at the beginning of semester 2 during which all students have a Project Week.
-All in-house professional development focuses on school policy, student achievement, curriculum, teaching and learning strategies, technology support and training, and self-selected professional learning communities.
-Professional Development focus for 21-22 is: 1.
-Social Emotional Learning and Positive Behavior Intervention and Supports; 2.
-Response to Intervention; and 3.
-Equity and individualized choices.
-Teachers new to the profession and new to independent study receive support through mentoring opportunities and induction training.
+JCS-Pine Hills hosts professional development days throughout the school year, approximately every eight weeks.
+Teachers also have a Professional Development week at the beginning of semester 2 during which all students have a Project Week.
+For 2021-22 the Professional Development focus continues to be on MTSS, including Rtl, Math Intervention, Supporting Digital Learning, Safe Reopening.
+Our forums focus on school policy, student achievement, curriculum, teaching and learning strategies, technology support and training, and self-selected professional learning communities.
+Teachers new to the profession and new to independent study receive support through mentoring opportunities.
 Additionally teachers are encouraged to attend outside conferences and workshops, particularly those that focus on writing, math, personalized learning and those that foster leadership.
-Parents are invited to attend professional development day trainings and events and parent-specific core subject area workshops provide additional opportunities for professional development.